-Steve Jones is a Licensed Clinical Social Worker, a certified yoga and meditation facilitator, and is currently studying to become a certified diabetes educator.
+Steve Jones is a Licensed Clinical Social Worker and a certified yoga and meditation facilitator.
 He grew up the youngest of three brothers outside of Billings, Montana, and moved to Utah in 1996 to further his studies at the University of Utah.
 He earned a Bachelor’s of Fine Arts in Theatre Studies and later went on to earn a Bachelor’s of Social Work and a Masters of Social Work.
 He is also living with Type 1 diabetes.

 Steve has worked with juveniles struggling with ADHD and in the fields of addiction, domestic violence, and sexual trauma/abuse, including serving as the chair of the Salt Lake Area Domestic Violence Coalition (2012-2014).
 He has facilitated more than a dozen healing retreats as a therapist and yoga instructor for combat veterans with PTSD and military sexual trauma.
 He also works extensively on mental health effects of managing chronic illnesses for individuals living with type 1 diabetes.

 His therapy services emphasize fostering collaborative relationships of mutual respect grounded in a trauma-informed approach that honors each client’s unique life experiences.
 He accomplishes this by employing a variety of therapeutic modalities to conceptualize problems and create interventions, including EMDR, acceptance and commitment therapy, mindfulness practices, cognitive behavioral therapy, and treatments rooted in the latest neuroscience.